scuttlebutts/scuttlebutts/README.md

 Hello, world!
 My name is Andrew.
-I'm currently a software engineer @ NCR in Atlanta.
-I've got a strong background in computing, mathematics, and physics and am interested in learning more about simulation and data vizualization.
+I'm currently a software engineer @ Microsoft in Atlanta.
 <!---
 atuttle7/atuttle7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.